computersarecool/night_walker/README.md

   ![Powder Flavor](https://dummyimage.com/50/e45c68/e45c68.jpg "Powder Flavor")
   ![Proton-Powder](https://dummyimage.com/50/ed243f/ed243f.jpg "Proton-Powder Flavor")

-  > The Official Color representations of NightWalker's Cherry, Nectarine, Lemon, Apple, Electricity, Plum Crazy, Powder and Proton Powder flavors
+  > The Official Color values of NightWalker's Cherry, Nectarine, Lemon, Apple, Electricity, Plum Crazy, Powder and Proton Powder flavors

 *The MEAN App for [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")*

 # What is NightWalker?
-### A Colorful MEAN App for a colorful clothing line
+### A colorful clothing line

   NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past

   It is inspired by the 80s and designed in 3D

-  **This is the code for the NightWalker MEAN Web App** - the rest of this README is just notes from development and information about how to get started.
+  **This is the code for the NightWalker MEAN Web App**.
+The rest of this README is just notes from development and information about how to use the code

   To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")